soliton4/nodeMirror/README.md

  - integrated pegjs parser debugger
  - download directories as zip files (alpha)
  - Terminals (!)
+ - more ...

 ## Files Module

 For every Content Type where a CodeMirror Mode exists, a CodeMirror instance will be opened.
 Also every content Type starting with text/* will be opened using CodeMirror.
-For all other files there is a download button.
+For all other files there is a download button or a Hex Editor.
 If a file is opened for which no native Text Mode exists it will be opened in a Hex Editor.
 You can switch between hex view and text view.